-In the US, there is not a general rule on how to set up a company across the country, instead, there are different regulations in each state.
-All states have basic types of businesses including Sole Proprietorship, General Partnership, Corporation, S-Corporation, and Limited Liability Company.
+In the US, there is not a general rule on how is incorporating a company across the country, instead, there are different regulations in each state.
+All states have basic types of businesses including Sole Proprietorship, General Partnership, Corporation, S-Corporation, and Limited Liability Companies.
 Most states do not require minimum capital to start a business.
-The procedures for establishing a company in the states are simple and quick.
-Foreign-invested companies are subject to the same laws as domestic counterparts.
+The procedures for incorporating a company in the states are simple and quick.
+Foreign-invested companies are subject to the same laws as their domestic counterparts.

 With our broad experience in forming many companies, we would like to help you with the documents you might encounter during the process of forming your own company.

 1 – Selecting the Appropriate Type of Business

 Generally, startups planning to attract capital starts as corporations.
 If you want to raise money in a short span of time, starting as a corporation might help.
 However, if you need to hold your assets and require anonymity, the best option might be an LLC.

 2 – Selecting the State (Delaware in this case)

 You need to choose the best state for your business.
 Traditionally, Delaware is accepted as the best state for entrepreneurs.
 Therefore, it is the most popular for startups.
 The most significant advantage of incorporating in Delaware is that it has one of the most business-friendly corporate law systems in the U.S. In some cases, you can change your state and get over this problem; however, some states do not allow such a change, and you find yourself stuck in the state you first incorporated in.
 Winding up your business and starting a completely new one, on the other hand, maybe expensive and time-consuming.
 So, you need to choose your state wisely initially.

 3 – Choosing an Appropriate and Unique Name for the Company